Trading Depth #22: Cynthia Cruz, a Dark Pool Queen

 Have you read any popular books?

 I have read Stephanie Kammerman’s The Stock Whisperer several times because she discusses concepts based on her knowledge.
 The habit of making purchases after hours was one of the things I discovered through the book.
 The Reminiscences of a Stock Operator is also a good book.
 The Series 7 Exam is a useful book for beginners containing a lot of helpful information.
-Also, Day Trading by Justin Kuepper and How to Make Money in Stocks by Matthew Galgani are on my list too.
+Also, Day Trading by Justin Kuepper and How to Make Money in Stocks by Matthew Galgani is on my list too.

 Have you ever panicked during the trading session?